×

 We asked people living in Braga to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Braga, you should pack a variety of clothing suitable for a Mediterranean climate, including lightweight clothing for the warm summers and heavier clothing for the cooler winters.
 Don't forget to pack a good quality raincoat and umbrella, as Braga is known for its rainy winters.
 Pack comfortable walking shoes, as the city is best explored on foot.
 Also, bring a hat, sunglasses, and sunscreen to protect yourself from the sun.
 If you plan on swimming, pack a swimsuit, beach towel, and flip flops.
 Bring all necessary toiletries, but keep in mind that most items can be purchased locally.
 Pack any prescription medications you need, along with a copy of your prescription.
 Don't forget to bring your passport, driver's license, and other necessary identification.
 If you plan on working or studying, bring any necessary paperwork, such as work permits or school transcripts.
 Pack a Portuguese phrasebook or dictionary to help with the language barrier.
 Bring a power adapter for your electronics, as Portugal uses a different plug type than many other countries.
-Lastly, pack personal items that will make your new place feel like home, such as photos or favorite books," remarked one expat who made the move to Braga.
+Lastly, pack personal items that will make your new place feel like home, such as photos or favorite books," remarked one expat in Braga, Portugal.

 What cultural faux pas should I try to avoid making in Braga?